Preface

 It looked like the M7, but the big difference was the deletion of the round

-pulpit for the .50 machinegun, and the driver sat on the right of the vehicle.
-Of the Sexton 2150 were
+pulpit for the .50 machinegun, and the driver sat on the right side of the vehicle.

 A preserved Sexton